 When it comes to college football, there’s no shortage of wild jersey combinations in the Pac-12, one-of-a-kind helmets in the Big Ten, and quite a few strange choices in the SEC.
 There are plenty of awesome alternate jerseys to choose from, but one school only wears their “Saturday Best” on the rarest occasions.

 They say if you look good, you play good.
-And when you’ve finished in the AP Top 10 each of the last two seasons, you deserve to do just that.
-It’s time for the University of Georgia to bring out their iconic black jerseys when they host the Notre Dame Fighting Irish in primetime during the 2019 season.
+And when you’ve finished in the AP Top 10 each of the last three seasons, you deserve to do just that.
+It’s time for the University of Georgia to bring out their iconic black jerseys when the 2020 college football season begins.

-The Georgia Bulldogs Black Out Jerseys aren’t a regular staple of Georgia’s uniform arsenal, but it’s a huge event when the Bulldogs emerge from the tunnel at Sanford Stadium wearing those sharp black uniforms with red trim.
+The Georgia Bulldogs Black Out Jerseys aren’t a regular staple of Georgia’s uniform arsenal, but it’s a huge event when the Bulldogs emerge from the tunnel at Sanford Stadium wearing those black alternate uniforms with red trim and silver britches.
 Since their debut in 2007 — when the Matthew Stafford-led Bulldogs rolled Auburn 45-20 in a matchup of AP Top 25 teams — the jerseys have only made a handful of appearances.

 Before the 2018 season, Georgia football’s equipment managers even teased a potential return of the alternates by showing off all of the Georgia Bulldogs jerseys in a tweet back in May.

-Despite home games against Tennessee, Auburn and Georgia Tech, as well as the SEC Championship game against the Alabama Crimson Tide, it seemed like the perfect opportunity for the Bulldogs to go back in black and bring out these big game football jerseys last season.
+Despite home games against Tennessee, Auburn and Georgia Tech, as well as the SEC Championship game against the Alabama Crimson Tide, it seemed like the perfect opportunity for the Bulldogs to go back in black and bring out these big game football jerseys in 2018.